2021 Men's PSA World Tour Finals

 The 2021 Commercial International Bank Men's PSA World Tour Finals will be the men's third edition of the PSA World Tour Finals (Prize money : $185,000).
 The top 8 players in the 2020–21 PSA World Tour are qualified for the event.
-As previous year, the event took place at Mall of Arabia, Cairo in Egypt from 22–27 June 2021.
+As previous year, the event took place at Mall of Arabia, Cairo in Egypt from 22 to 27 June 2021.

 It's the third edition under the PSA World Tour Finals label after the PSA renamed PSA World Series to current PSA World Tour Finals.
 CIB remains as the title sponsor.

 20 years old Mostafa Asal, in his first appearance in a PSA World Tour Finals won the event defeating two-time winner and World Ranking Nº2 Mohamed El Shorbagy 12–14, 11–4, 11–7, 11–3.

 PSA World Ranking Points

 PSA also awards points towards World Ranking.
 Points are awarded as follows:

 Match points distribution

 Points towards the standings are awarded when the following scores: